MANI LIT FEST

 While Kazantzakis lived in Kalogria he had many luminaries come to visit him, including the famous poet, Sikleanos.

-Theresa Stoker has won competitions in various genres including theatre, short story and travel writing.
+Theresa Stoker (Festival Organiser) has won competitions in various genres including theatre, short story and travel writing.
 Her travel pieces have appeared in the Telegraph Just Back travel section and been published in indie magazines.
-Her dystopian children's novel, Ronela Versus The Child Snatchers, is being prepared for publication with Sweet Cherry Publishing.
 She is very proud of being part of Write Club The Podcast for 2 years and 100 episodes.
 In 2020 she was interviewed by French filmmaker Sonia Dauger for a documentary about author Marguerite Yourcenar for the ARTE TV channel.

 Melanie is an aspiring writer and has so far produced a few short stories and is in the early stages of writing a novel set in Greece.
 Read her ghost story 'Miroloi' (set in the Mani) in our Lit Fest Library